 If you’re looking for a tennis ball machine for beginners, the Lobster Elite Liberty is a great option.
 Currently, the machine is one of the best-selling ball launchers in the world and can be purchased for a pretty reasonable price.

-Like all Lobster tennis ball machines, the Elite Liberty has a durable but ergonomic design.
+Like all Lobster tennis ball machines, the Lobster Elite Liberty has a durable but ergonomic design.
 This means that the launcher is lightweight for easy transport but still hard-wearing enough to withstand knocks and scrapes.
-If you want to hear more about the Lobster Elite Liberty and its features, keep reading!
+If you want to hear more about this machine and its features, keep reading!

 As an Amazon Associate I earn from qualifying purchases.
 This post contains affiliate links.

 Table of Contents

-The Lobster Elite Liberty weighs just 36 pounds, making it one of the lightest ball machines on the market.
+The Lobster Elite Liberty tennis ball machine weighs just 36 pounds, making it one of the lightest ball machines on the market.
 The light weight makes it portable and easy to maneuver around the court without hurting your back.
 It should also be easy enough to lift in and out of your trunk.

-With a large ball hopper on top of the machine, the Elite Liberty can hold up to 150 balls.
+With a large ball hopper on top, the Lobster Elite Liberty tennis ball machine has a ball capacity up to 150 balls.
 This allows you to train for a decent amount of time before needing to refill.
 Many of the Liberty’s settings can be adjusted, including the ball speed and feed rate.

 Depending on your preference, the ball speed can be set between 10 and 70 mph while the feed rate can be programmed between 2 and 12 seconds.

 This tennis ball machine is battery-powered with a backup time of up to 4 hours; while this is lower than some portable tennis ball machines, it’s still long enough to enjoy a full practice session or two without recharging the battery.

-The Lobster Elite Liberty has some pros and some cons.
+The Lobster Elite Liberty tennis ball machine has some pros and some cons.
 Here are some of our favorite features:

 The Lobster Elite Liberty boasts random oscillation.
 Enabled with a push of the button, the machine can be set to feed the balls randomly from side to side.
 This allows the ball to feed smoothly into both corners of the court to provide a challenging play session.